djhaskin987/djhaskin987.github.io/_posts/2014-04-28-DealerSocket.md

 * Release software to the cloud using TeamCity
 * Coordinate with QA & Developer departments around releases of our software to the cloud
 * Write C# code allowing paralellization of cloud deployments
-* Relevant technologies: TeamCity, TFS, C#
+* Relevant technologies: TeamCity, Microsoft Team Foundation Server (TFS), C#